beanbaginc/diffx/docs/spec/section-format.rst

 to a variant of a diff format.
 Tools should prefix each line with a set number of spaces to avoid this, setting the :ref:`indent option
 <spec-preamble-indent-mimetype>` to inform parsers of this number.

+Preamble sections **must** end in a newline, in the section's encoding.

 Preamble sections may also include a :ref:`mimetype option
 <spec-preamble-option-mimetype>` help indicate whether the